MrBertieG/bar-quiz/README.md

 ### A frequent user:
 - A frequent user would want to know of any new questions which might have been added to the quiz and compare scores(localy).

+### Design Approach

+- The website's colour scheame was chosen using a Chrome extension called Eye Dropper.
+I have selected some colour samples from the main pucture banner and used it consistently throughout the site.
 <br><br>

 [Top of the page](#top)